|180 gr. Model 21|

 Data assumes a standard sea level atmosphere - 59°F, 29.92 mmHg, 0% relative humidity

 We know how annoying it is to find that BCs have been inflated by manufacturers.
 Although the marketing copy uses an aspirational "we", Bison Ballistics is a one-man shop.
 I don't have a Doppler radar or a fully-featured ballistics laboratory.
 I do have access to 1,900 yard range for testing and some sophisticated engineering software.
 Initially, the BCs will be calculated and sanity checked by range testing.
 At some point I will be getting the bullets' drag measured by radar.
 Any BC published here is and will always be the best objectively determined estimate available given the means I have at my disposal.
 If I find any of them to be inaccurate, they will be adjusted.

 We calculate the drag coefficient as a function of Mach number, and then determine a BC that best matches the custom drag curve to a standard drag function at Mach 2.5.
 We find our bullets are a very close match to the G7 drag function during supersonic flight.
 There is typically a divergence at transonic and subsonic speeds, where it is advisable to use a custom drag model.

 Any time a standard atmosphere is needed, we use the ICAO (International Civil Aviation Organization) standard.

-Jump sensitivity is a number that tells us how sensitive a bullet is to unbalance or tipping.
+Jump sensitivity is a number that tells us how sensitive a bullet is to dispersion due to unbalance or tipping.
 The higher the jump sensitivity, the less accurate a bullet will be, all else equal.
-Jump sensitivity is dependent on bullet geometry and twist rate - a higher twist will increase jump sensitivity.
+Jump sensitivity is dependent on twist - a higher twist will increase jump sensitivity.
 We provide jump sensitivity factors so that you can make relative comparisons between bullets to get an idea as to the balance between ballistic performance and accuracy potential.
 A higher jump sensitivity bullet will not always shoot bigger groups in any given rifle, but we find it helpful as a rule of thumb, and it helps to illustrate the accuracy loss due to faster than necessary twists.
 The jump sensitivity factors we report assume a muzzle velocity of Mach 2.5.